GDGVIT/DSC-official-website/README.md

 ## Functionalities

 -   [x] All social links
--   [x] All important information about DSC
+-   [x] All important information about GDSC
 -   [x] Links to courses, blogs, webinars, etc
 -   [x] Links to all recent Instagram posts
 -   [x] Sending notifications